k4zmu2a/SpaceCadetPinball/README.md

 On Linux:\
 Install devel packages for `SDL2` and `SDL2_mixer`.\
-Compile with CMake; tested with GCC 10.
+Compile with CMake; tested with GCC 10, Clang 11.

 **Plans:**
  * ~~Decompile original game~~